duriantaco/neutrix/docs/tutorials/to-do.md

 ### Form List

-The TodoList component shows how Spyn handles computed values and automatic updates.
+The TodoList component shows how neutrix handles computed values and automatic updates.
 When we use `useStore` with our filteredTodos computed value, the component automatically re-renders whenever the todos or filter changes.

 ```
-import { useStore } from 'spyn'
+import { useStore } from 'neutrix'
 import { filteredTodos, toggleTodo, setFilter } from './todoStore'
 import type { TodoState, Todo } from './todoStore'